LordSeven777/taskify-graphql-api-nestjs-mongoose-mongodb/src/dataloader/README.md

 The dataloader solution that we're using is the `dataloader` npm package.

-This dataloader module will import all the GraphQL API modules that uses the dataloader in order to construct the dataloader definitions based on these API modules' services.
+This dataloader module will import all the GraphQL API modules that uses a dataloader for their read operations.